-Trigger What needs to be monitored Monitoring activity Who will complete Prior to commencement of construction or transport of materials to the Project site Road condition A pre-construction dilapidation report will be prepared in accordance with Austroads guidelines to document the existing condition of Hart Road between the Hunter Expressway and the Project Site.
+Trigger What needs to be monitored Monitoring activity Who will complete commencement of construction or transport of materials to the Project site be prepared in accordance with Austroads guidelines to document the existing condition of Hart Road between the Hunter Expressway and the Project Site.
 Copy of the report to TfNSW.
-Principal Contractor Throughout the construction period Heavy vehicle numbers Daily records of the number of heavy vehicles entering or leaving the site for the duration of the construction works will be maintained Principal Contractor
+Throughout the construction period Heavy vehicle numbers Daily records of the number of heavy vehicles entering or leaving the site for the duration of the construction works will be maintained Principal Contractor